conceptualshark/coleisaac.github.io/docs/resume.md

 <div class="indent" markdown>
 :material-circle-medium: Designed and developed the API and RDS-backed Golang microservice for storing and accessing subscription renewal records, including the successful migration of legacy data

-:material-circle-medium: Lead implementation on existing product enhancements, allowing product owners to customize desired features per product version through site-embedded dashboards
+:material-circle-medium: Led implementation on existing product enhancements, allowing product owners to customize desired features per product version through site-embedded dashboards

 :material-circle-medium: Developed a Golang event-listener Lambda to integrate SendGrid email automations with current and future microservices, reducing reliance on deprecated legacy software